DIY-able/MqttTinyController/README.md

        {"ClientID": "MobileApp1", "MFA": 123456"} before the GPIO action {"ClientID": "MobileApp1", "GPIO": {"GP16": 1, "GP17": 0}}

-But then, this is under the assumption of 3rd party doesn't know your Client ID.
+But then, the second workaround is under the assumption of 3rd party doesn't know your Client ID.
 If someone get a hold of your MQTT broker account, they can see your Client ID regardless, so this doesn't completely solve the problem.
 To get a balance between convenience and security and due to limitation of "IoT MQTT Panel" mobile app, we would leave it as it is now.
 The security risk is medium-low.

 # Starting up with weak WIFI or power outage reboot
 When you power up the PicoW without Wi-Fi or without a stable connection, the 'mqtt_as' module quits and shuts down.
 This behavior, as explained by Peter Hinch, is intentional.
 However, in cases of a power outage where both the Wi-Fi router and PicoW lose power simultaneously, upon restoration of power, the PicoW might start up before the Wi-Fi network is fully available, resulting in it being unable to function properly.
 To address this issue, a workaround is to implement a retry loop to attempt to connect to Wi-Fi a specified number of times (determined by the 'wifi_max_wait' parameter in the configuration) before initializing the 'mqtt_as' module.